Gambling Laws in Japan

 Gambling regulations in japan

-The Japanese government currently tries to dissuade citizens from playing at the numerous online casinos operating outside of Japan but serving the country's residents.
-However, from a legal standpoint, no law makes online gambling illegal.
+The Japanese government currently tries to dissuade citizens from playing at foreign online gambling sites.
+However, from a legal standpoint, no current law makes online gambling illegal.

-Bingo
+Betting on Bingo

 Bingo is another popular game that is usually not found in Japan.
 Again, a lack of casinos in the country means there isn't anywhere for these games to be played.
 This is expected to change once the country's first land-based casinos have been built, which many predict will change the gambling landscape in Japan.

-Pachinko
+Pachinko Gambling

 Sportsbet laws

-Sports betting in Japan is restricted to parimutuel betting, whereby a proportion of all bets is used to pay the winners (in contrast to the fixed odds betting provided by most Western sportsbooks).
-The Japanese government brings in a lot of revenue from the country's sports betting thanks to a 10% to 20% rake on every bet.
-Since it's not explicitly illegal, online sports betting is popular with Japanese residents who want to bet on a broader range of sports from around the world.
+The government brings in a lot of revenue from sports betting thanks to a 10% to 20% rake on every bet.
+Since it's not explicitly illegal, online sports betting is popular with residents who want to bet on a broader range of markets from around the world.

 History of Gambling Laws in Japan

-Japan's gambling laws date back to around 1907, when the country's Criminal Code made most forms of gambling illegal, except those offered by the Japanese Racing Association, which was formed in the same year, and a few other exceptions as specified by the government.
-Having outlawed lotteries in 1842, the government brought them back in 1945 to bring much-needed revenue into the war-torn country.
+These date back to around 1907 when the country's Criminal Code made most forms of gambling illegal.
+The only exceptions were those offered by the Japanese Racing Association, which was formed in the same year and a few others as specified by the government.

 Key facts